Office of Rail Safety and Inspection

 Rail Inspection Manager

-The Office of Rail Safety and Inspection works in partnership with the Federal Railroad Administration (FRA) to perform inspections in the following areas:
+The Office of Rail Safety and Inspection works in partnership with the Federal Railroad Administration (FRA) to perform inspections of:

 - Railroad Track